BCFCODE/crawling/README.md

 Click the "Scrape Data" button to trigger the scraping process.
 The result will be displayed on the page.

 This is a basic example, and you may want to enhance it based on your specific requirements.
-Additionally, make sure to handle errors and consider implementing more sophisticated error handling and loading indicators for a better user experience.# crawling
+Additionally, make sure to handle errors and consider implementing more sophisticated error handling and loading indicators for a better user experience.